Information regarding the corona virus

 - Library services and access to databases

-- Answers to questions from students
+- E-mails to students

 Information for teachers

 Dear students and staff,

 Now summer has come, a heatwave sweeps over us and many are already thinking of the coming summer holiday, which is well deserved.
 This spring unfolded to something that we could never have prepared for - with everything online, even our doctoral defences.
 Even so, we have many reasons to be content despite these otherwise challenging times.